More male nurses and carers, please

 Do you think there should be more men working in care?

 Stephen: Of course yes.
-There is still the stigma that it’s a female profession, but the places I have been placed enjoy males working in this profession.
+There is still the stigma that it’s a female profession, but the places I have been placed enjoy male carers and nurses working in this profession.
 A lot of residents and patients do enjoy a male company and sometimes feel safer with a male helping.

 Bill: I think there should be more males in nursing.
 Often a male perspective on a situation can enhance the care and personal care that is being given, especially in the care of other males.
 An insight into a shave or how the local team is playing can bring ease into conversation and reassurance from male to male.
 Ladies also appreciate being looked after by men.
 Giving a balance to nursing care I think would be a good thing.